JGerich/ui-code-comparison/README.md

 __All materials published in this repository are intended solely for educational purposes.
-The content reflects personal learning and experimentation and should not be considered production-ready code.
+The content reflects personal learning and should not be considered production-ready code.
 Use at your own discretion.__